Privacy Policy

 In all cases, we may request additional and proportionate information if and when we deem such to be necessary.

-We use different methods to collect your Personal Data.
-Any Personal Data collected is a result of, and relates to, your relationship with us:
+We use different methods to collect your personal data.
+Any personal data collected is a result of, and relates to, your relationship with us.
+We will collect personal data as follows:

-Furthermore, and upon accessing our website, Cookie Data is processed by ourselves and by our third party processors throughout the duration of your session.
-More information on the use of cookies on our website is found in our Cookie Policy.
+Website visitors: we collect Identification Data and/or Contact Data as submitted to us by yourself if you decide to utilise the 'Contact Us' form on and through our Website.
+Furthermore, and upon accessing our Website, Cookie Data is processed by ourselves and by our third party processors throughout the duration of your session.
+More information on the use of cookies on our Website is found in our Cookie Policy.

-Visitors at our Premises: upon entering into our Premises, our front desk may manually collect the Identification Data and/ or Contact Data that would be deemed proportionate and necessary in the circumstances.
+Visitors at our premises: upon entering into our Premises, our front desk may manually collect the Identification Data and/or Contact Data that would be deemed proportionate and necessary in the circumstances.
+We may also hold images of you captured by our CCTV cameras.

-Third Parties generally: this is a generic category of Data Subjects, as explained in section 6 iii further above.
-For example, in each of the following categories, Identification Data and Contact Data are usually collected through direct interaction with the data subject:
+Third parties generally: in each of the following categories, Identification Data and Contact Data are usually collected through direct interaction with the data subject:

-• Prospective services providers: when you, as a prospective individual services provider, express an interest in doing business with us, and during the course of our negotiations or dealings;
+• Prospective service providers: when you, as a prospective individual service provider, express an interest in doing business with us, and during the course of our negotiations or dealings;

-• Persons contacting us: upon contacting us by means other than our website, such as through a telephone enquiry; and
+• Persons contacting us: upon contacting us by means other than our Website, such as through a telephone enquiry or written enquiry through an instant messaging application; and

-• Representatives / agents: when an individual has been sent to deal with us on behalf of another entity, be it another individual or a third party.
-For the purposes of this Privacy Policy, Individual Shareholders, Company Officers and/ or Executives of Prospective Merchants that are legal persons, such as companies, comprise a separate category of data subjects, and shall accordingly be treated as such.
+• Representatives/agents: when an individual has been sent to deal with us on behalf of another entity, be it another individual or a third party.
+For the purposes of this Policy, individual shareholders, company officers and/ or executives of prospective merchants that are legal persons, such as companies, comprise a separate category of data subjects, and shall accordingly be treated as such.

 • Direct interactions, through meetings, calls, email correspondence or by other means, usually when you submit the relevant Identification Data, Contact Data, Compliance Data, Financial Data and Investment Data to us; and

-• Third parties and other available sources, such as the Malta Registry of Companies, company registers of other jurisdictions, and from electronic data searches, online search tools, anti-fraud databases and other third party databases, sanctions lists and general searches carried out via online search engines.
+• Third parties and other available sources, such as the Malta Business Registry, company registers of other jurisdictions, and from electronic data searches, online search tools, anti-fraud databases and other third party databases, sanctions lists and general searches carried out via online search engines.

-Individual Shareholders, Company Officers and/ or Executives of Prospective Merchants that are legal persons, such as companies: we collect your Personal Data when the Prospective Merchant, of which you are a shareholder, company officer or executive, expresses an interest in engaging our Services, and this is typically done through:
+Individual shareholders, company officers and/or executives of prospective merchants: we collect your personal data when the prospective merchant, of which you are a shareholder, company officer or executive, expresses an interest in engaging our Services, and this is typically done through:

 • Direct interactions, through meetings, calls, email correspondence or by other means, usually when you submit the relevant Identification Data, Contact Data and Compliance Data to us; and

-• Third parties and other available sources, such as the Malta Registry of Companies, company registers of other jurisdictions, and from electronic data searches, online search tools, anti-fraud databases and other third party databases, sanctions lists and general searches carried out via online search engines.
+• Third parties and other available sources, such as the Malta Business Registry, company registers of other jurisdictions, and from electronic data searches, online search tools, anti-fraud databases and other third party databases, sanctions lists and general searches carried out via online search engines.

-End Users of our Customers: we collect your Personal Data when a transaction made by yourself, through our customer (of which you are a client), over our electronic platform is deemed to present a higher risk, and such information is typically collected through our said customer.
+Customers and suppliers of our merchants: we collect your personal data when a transaction made by yourself, through our merchant, over our electronic platform is deemed to present a higher risk, and such information is typically collected through our merchant.

-Individual Shareholders, Company Officers and/ or Executives of legal persons that are End Users of our Customers: we collect your Personal Data when a transaction made by the legal person of which you are an individual shareholder, company officer or executive, through our customer (of which said legal person is a client), over our electronic platform is deemed to present a higher risk, and such information is typically collected through our said customer.
+Individual shareholders, company officers and/or executives of legal persons that are customers or suppliers of our merchants: we collect your personal data when a transaction made by the legal person of which you are an individual shareholder, company officer or executive, through our merchant (of which said legal person is a customer or supplier), over our electronic platform is deemed to present a higher risk, and such information is typically collected through our merchant.

 Website Visitors